davidmainzer/davidmainzer.github.io/_articles/Deep_Learning.md

 ### Machine Translation

+Neural machine translation attempts to build and train a single, large neural network.
+In interference step this neural network reads a sentence and outputs a correct translation.

 * [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/abs/1409.0473) [](https://arxiv.org/pdf/1409.0473.pdf)

 ## Deep Learning -- Some State-of-The-Art Publications